About Me

 I’d prefer the Federal Government set up a division of Department of Foreign Affairs online ready to help out netizens as they travel to this unique universe, not just fearfully blocking.
 Use the technology to educate people.

-10 Responses to “Our Benevolent Federal Government should Filter More”
+10 thoughts on “Our Benevolent Federal Government should Filter More”

 If you opt-in to get the “illegal stuff”, you have shown that you intend to do something bad?